How Do You Decide To Go RPO?

-Examples include hiring for retail, finance, call centers and health care.
-Aberdeen Group research shows 43% of Healthcare organizations are investing in RPO as a way to improve efficiencies, and stay compliant.
+Examples include hiring for retail, finance, call centers, and health care.
+Aberdeen Group research shows that 43% of Healthcare organizations are investing in RPO as a way to improve efficiencies and stay compliant.

-In my experience as a TA leader, there are situations in which I would not consider and RPO solution, including:
+In my experience as a TA leader, there are situations in which I would not consider an RPO solution, including: